MasonCuchia/github-portfolio/README.md

 ### Project 2

 #### Description:
  This project is a copy of the game "Buckshot Roulette" I made using python.
-I made this game after I saw YouTube videos of people playing the game and I wanted to see if I could recreate it using python.
+I made this project after I saw YouTube videos of people playing the game online and I wanted to see if I could recreate on my own it using python.

 #### Link
 https://github.com/MasonCuchia/github-portfolio/blob/main/Roulette-Game/Roulette.py

-### All of these projects are for fun and are in attempt to help me get better at coding

 ## Contact Me